 Airport Master Plan Update

-The Ohio State University Airport began updating its master plan in fall 2017 to identify current and future needs, and to gain consensus on investment priorities for the next 20 years.
+The Ohio State University Airport began updating its master plan fall, 2017 to identify current and future needs and gain consensus on investment priorities for the next 20 years.

 The master plan will combine community engagement with the university’s strategic vision to formulate the blueprint for the airport’s long-term development.
 The Federal Aviation Administration will cover 90 percent of the nearly $873,000 study.